enricodisaro/cps-final/README.md

 arduino sketch with the Preferences.h library.

+Note on randomness; the function arc4random() is considered pretty secure from the cryptographic point of view.
+The function random() for arduino is not, and its a lot more challenging to achieve strong randomness on such platform.

 After months of using it, I still have no idea how does the Serial.print() work.
 I think that if too much data is arriving, the Serial buffer becomes overwhelmed and just gives up, and stops printing anything.